debanshup/JdbcDemo/README.md

+This repository is about java JDBC concepts

+The program allows CUSTOMERS to insert their data (name,mobile_no,address,pin_code) and DB ADMIN to access the infos provided by customers.

+Prerequisite(S) to run the program ->

-This repository is about java JDBC concepts create a table ' Customer ' by running the following SQL command ->
+create a table ' Customer ' by running the following SQL command ->

 CREATE TABLE Customers (